solo-io/workshops/istio-day2/1-deploy-istio/05-app-rollout.md

 kubectl apply -f labs/05/web-api-canary.yaml -n istioinaction
 ```

+{% hint style="info" %}
-> :memo: The purpose of this deployment is to not touch any of the existing services yet but to deploy a sidecar next to one instance of the `web-api` service as a _canary_
+The purpose of this deployment is to not touch any of the existing services yet but to deploy a sidecar next to one instance of the `web-api` service as a _canary_
+{% endhint %}

 Check the pods in this namespace: